Python venv¶

 To activate your newly created virtual environment locate the

-script called activate
+script called activate and execute it:

-is the name of the venv
+environment and [venv_name] is the name of the venv virtual environment.

-For example source ~/my_venvs/example_venv/bin/activate
+For example source ~/my_venvs/example_venv/bin/activate.

-virtual environment is active,
+When a venv virtual environment is active,

-the prompt is changed to start with the name of your venv
+the prompt is changed to start with the name of your venv.

 How does that look like?